Kong/kubernetes-ingress-controller/docs/api-reference.md

-NamespacedConfigSource is a wrapper around NamespacedSecretValueFromSource
+NamespacedConfigSource is a wrapper around NamespacedSecretValueFromSource.

 _Appears in:_
 - [KongClusterPlugin](#kongclusterplugin)